Psilocybin mushroom: Effects

 Table from the 2010 DrugScience study ranking various drugs (legal and illegal) based on statements by drug-harm experts.
-This study rated "mushroom" the least harmful drug overall and for users, and the only drug that did not get any scores for harm on others.
+This study rated "mushrooms" the least harmful drug overall and for users, and the only drug that did not get any scores for harm on others.

 The effects of psilocybin mushrooms come from psilocybin and psilocin.
 When psilocybin is ingested, it is broken down by the liver in a process called dephosphorylation.
 The resulting compound is called psilocin, responsible for the psychedelic effects.
 Psilocybin and psilocin create short-term increases in tolerance of users, thus making it difficult to misuse them because the more often they are taken within a short period, the weaker the resultant effects are.
 Psilocybin mushrooms have not been known to cause physical or psychological dependence (addiction).
 The psychedelic effects appear around 20 minutes after ingestion and can last up to 6 hours.
 Physical effects may occur, including nausea, vomiting, euphoria, muscle weakness or relaxation, drowsiness, and lack of coordination.

 As with many psychedelic substances, the effects of psychedelic mushrooms are subjective and can vary considerably among individual users.
 The mind-altering effects of psilocybin-containing mushrooms typically last from three to eight hours, depending on dose, preparation method, and personal metabolism.
 The first 3–4 hours after ingestion are typically referred to as the 'peak'—in which the user experiences more vivid visuals and distortions in reality.
 The effects can seem to last much longer for the user because of psilocybin's ability to alter time perception.